 GBS often follows a minor infection, such as a lung infection or gastrointestinal infection.
 Most of the time, signs of the infection have disappeared before the symptoms of GBS begin.

 The swine flu vaccination in 1976 may have caused rare cases of GBS.
-The swine flu and the regular flu vaccines used today have not caused more cases of the illness.
+The swine flu and the regular flu vaccines that are used today have not caused more cases of GBS.